barryclark/jekyll-now/pages/study/zen/gateless-case2.md

 If we were to pick between the view of gradual enlightenment and the view of sudden enlightenment:
 - Which view is related to "Such a person does not fall..."?
 - Which view is related to "With this I was reborn five hundred times as a fox"?
-- Which view is related to "Such a person does not evage..."?
+- Which view is related to "Such a person does not evade..."?
 - Which view is related to "Hearing this, the old man immediately was enlightened."?

 Why did old Paichang have to wait for such a long time, go through so many lives, to ultimately be suddenly enlightened?
 Isn't that ironic?